 Taal en schrift aantekening

-Material in English, French, Inuktitut, and Swedish.
+Material in English, French, Inuktitut, Swedish, Danish, Italian, and Greenlandic.

 Plaats van originelen

 Personal information relating to identifiable individuals is restricted under conditions similar to those in the Local Authority Freedom of Information and Protection of Privacy Act.
 Please consult with the archivist.
 Some personal family correspondence has been closed for a period of 50 years (until 2050).
 All restricted or closed files have been so designated in the finding aid.

 Related material: RG 2100, Institute for Northern Studies Records; RG 2068, Centre for Community Studies Records; MG 146, Walter Kupsch fonds; MG 172, Hans Dommasch fonds; MG 92, A.R.
 Byers fonds; MG 164, C.S.
 Houston fonds; MG 175, F. Walker Collection; MG 240, Robert Bone fonds.
 Material relating to BW Currie and Frank Davies' work on aurora can be found in the records of the Department of Physics (RG 2043) and in MG 102, J.E.
 Kennedy fonds.